vermaete/swupdate/doc/source/encrypted_images.rst

 Due to a limit in the Linux kernel API for UBI volumes, the size reserved to be written on disk should be declared before actually writing anything.

-See the property "decrypted-size" in UBI Volume Handler's documentation.
+See the property "decrypted-size" in UBI Volume Handler's documentation. :ref:`handlers_ubi_sizeproperties`

 Example sw-description with Encrypted Image
 -------------------------------------------